Perinthalmanna: Elected representatives

 Perinthalmanna assembly constituency consists Perinthalmanna Municipality and surrounding panchayats of Melattur, Vettathoor, Thazhekkode, Aliparamba, Elamkulam and Pulamanthole.
 It is part of the Malappuram Lok Sabha constituency.
-The current MLA, Najeeb Kanthapuram, and MP, Abdussamad Samadani, are from the Indian Union Muslim League (IUML), respectively.
+The current MLA, Najeeb Kanthapuram, and MP, E. T. Mohammed Basheer, are from the Indian Union Muslim League (IUML), respectively.

 Health care

-Perinthalmanna is widely regarded as a major health care hub in Kerala, often referred to as the “hospital city” of Malabar due to the high concentration of multi-speciality hospitals, super-speciality centres, and clinics located in and around the town.
+Perinthalmanna is widely regarded as a major health care hub in Kerala, often referred to as the "hospital city" of Malabar due to the high concentration of multi-speciality hospitals, super-speciality centres, and clinics located in and around the town.
 Patients from across Malappuram district and neighbouring regions such as Palakkad, Thrissur, and Kozhikode frequently seek medical treatment here.

+The following are the major hospitals in Perinthalmanna: